A41900/freecodecamp-javascript/README.md

 ---

 ## 🧠 Technologies Used
 - JavaScript (ES6+)
-- HTML5 & CSS3 (for mini-projects)
+- HTML5 & CSS3
 - Git & GitHub
 - VS Code

 ---

-## 🎯 Purpose of This Repository
+## 🎯 Purpose
 This repository serves as:

-- a study hub for reinforcing core JavaScript skills
+- a study hub while preparing for the FreeCodeCamp certification
-- a record of my learning journey
+- a record of my learning progress
+- a demonstration of clean code practices
 - part of my portfolio as I transition into the tech industry
-- a demonstration of consistency, problem-solving and clean code practices

 ---

 ## 📝 Notes

-All solutions and mini-projects are written by me while studying for the FreeCodeCamp certification.
+All solutions and projects were written by me.
-Some projects include HTML/CSS templates provided by FreeCodeCamp, but **all JavaScript logic is implemented by me**.
+Some FreeCodeCamp challenges provide HTML/CSS templates, but **all JavaScript logic is implemented by me**.